RajaParivesh/AppointmentManager/README.md

 * The View or the V component of the design is separated from the main app and written in React.js to have maximum flexibility.

-* The interaction between the backend and the view is facilitated through authentication based on JSON Web Token (JWT)
+* A token based authorization mechanism, JWT, is used to facilitate encrypted message transfer between the client and server

 * I have used TypeORM for the model creation and MySQL for storage of data